hackerbubai007/GeekSter_MCT/README.md

 This repository contains a clone of the Samsung India front page created using pure HTML and CSS.
 The clone aims to replicate the layout and design of the original Sumsang India website.

-## Demo You can see a live demo of the project here:
+## Demo You can see a live demo of the project here : https://hackerbubai007.github.io/GeekSter_MCT/MCT-1

 # Features
 1. Responsive design: The clone is designed to be responsive and optimized for different screen sizes.
 Navigation menu: The navigation menu at the top of the page allows users to browse different sections of the website.